vernig/twilio-postman-collection/README.md

-# 🚧🚧Twilio APIs Postman Collection
+# Twilio APIs Postman Collection

-Currently only `Fetch` (GETs) API request are implemented.
+🚧🚧Currently only `Fetch` (GETs) API request are implemented.
 The rest are in roadmap.

 ## Installation